sgeos/sgeos.github.io/_posts/2016-01-08-creating-a-jekyll-github-pages-blog-and-managing-it-with-freebsd.markdown

 {% endhighlight %}

 ## Instructions
 First, create a new GitHub repository named *my_username*.github.io, where *my_username* is your GitHub username.
+The repository needs to have ".github.io" at the end.

 Next, install Jekyll, create a new blog and push it to github.
 {% highlight sh %}